 The Birth of Value Investing

 After nearly being wiped out by the stock market crash of 1929, Benjamin Graham decided to transform his investing approach.
-Graham wrote two books about his value investing approach.
+Graham wrote two books about value investing.
 “Security Analysis” was written in 1934 following the great depression and is still considered the value investing bible.
 His follow up book, “The Intelligent Investor” was published in 1947.

 He started by eliminating the behavioral aspects of investing which he believed was the number one reason investors underperformed the market averages.